 At its eleventh meeting in 2013, the Conference of the Parties to the Basel Convention adopted a Framework for the environmentally sound management of hazardous wastes and other wastes.
 The framework establishes a common understanding of what ESM encompasses and identifies tools and strategies to support and promote the implementation of ESM.
-It is intended as a practical guide for Governments and other stakeholders participating in the management of hazardous wastes and other wastes and constitutes the most comprehensive ESM guidance produced thus far, complementing the various technical guidelines adopted under the Basel Convention.
+It is intended as a practical guide for governments and other stakeholders participating in the management of hazardous wastes and other wastes and constitutes the most comprehensive ESM guidance produced thus far, complementing the various technical guidelines adopted under the Basel Convention.